Universal momentum distributions for the spin-singlet NN channels

 (17)

-Eq.
-(17) was derived in [15] for a bound state with $ u(r) $ normalized to unity.
-However, we have just shown that it is also valid for the virtual state for which the wave function $ u(r) $ is normalized according to (11) with ANC N related to a pole of the S-matrix (9).
-The transition from a bound state to a virtual one can be considered as an analytical continuation with respect to the variable $ \varkappa $ from $ \varkappa>0 $ to $ \varkappa<0 $ or, equivalently, with respect to some constant characterizing the strength of the interaction potential.
+Equation (17) was derived in [15] for a bound state with $ u(r) $ normalized to unity.
+However, we have just shown that it is also valid for the virtual state for which the wave function $ u(r) $ is defined according to (11) with ANC N related to a pole of the S-matrix (9).
+The transition from a bound state to a virtual one can be considered as an analytical continuation with respect to the variable $ \varkappa $ from $ \varkappa>0 $ to $ \varkappa<0 $, or equivalently, with respect to some constant characterizing the strength of the interaction potential.

 $ N = \sqrt{\frac{2 \varkappa}{1- \varkappa r_{\rm{eff}}}}, $